ncm/nytm-spelling-bee/article.md

-It is a signal achievement to match C++ in low-level performance and brevity while surpassing it in safety, with reasonable prospects to match its expressive power in the near future.
+It is a signal achievement to match C++ in low-level performance and brevity while surpassing it in safety, with reasonable prospects to match its expressive power in the foreseeable future.
 C++ is a rapidly moving target, held back only by legacy compatibility requirements, so Rust will need to keep moving fast just to keep up.
 While Rust could "jump the shark" any time, thus far there's every reason to expect to see, ten years on, recruiters advertising for warm bodies with ten years' production experience coding Rust.

 [Thanks to Steve Klabnik, `eddyb`, `leonardo`, `huon`, `comex`, `marcianix`, and `alexeiz` for major improvements to the code and